-The Institute of Dental History and Craniofacial Study maintains four collections, its mission being to support the preservation and study of dental history, craniofacial biology and evolution.
+The Institute of Dental History and Craniofacial Study maintains four collections, its mission being to support the study of dental history, craniofacial biology and evolution.

 The Ward Museum was founded in 1974 in honor of Abraham Wesley Ward, a pioneer of surgical periodontics and a 1902 graduate of the College of Physicians and Surgeons.
 The museum preserves historical and modern artifacts and documents related to the dental profession, including dental furniture, equipment, instruments, products, photographs, films and documents from the mid-1700s to recent times.
 Donated items are catalogued, with description and donor information maintained in an EmbARK database.
 (See the Museum's Accession and Deaccession of Donations web page for in-kind donation guidelines.)

 Prior to the school's move to Fifth Street, all the Ward artifacts were photographed.
-Some artifacts are now viewable via the "Virtual Museum" digital exhibit on kiosks in the new building and the Virtual Dental Museum on the web.
+Some artifacts are now viewable via the "Virtual Museum" digital exhibit on kiosks in the new building and at the Virtual Dental Museum website.

 Dental students are encouraged to volunteer in helping the curator catalog, inventory and arrange the Ward Museum collection.

 This invaluable, world-renowned research and teaching resource consists of more than 1,500 human skulls collected by orthodontist Spencer R. Atkinson, primarily from autopsies and biological warehouses.
 Read more ›